The Winter Solstice

 .

-May your Night Sky travelling always be filled
+May your Night Sky traveling always be filled

 with Celestial Delights and Treats!